 This word invites us, first of all, to cherish our personal relationship with God by accepting his love and mercy without reservation.
 It invites us to place ourselves before this mystery and to listen to his voice.
 This is the foundation of all prayer.
-But this love of God is never separated from that for our neighbour.
-When we imitate God the Father in concretely loving every brother and sister, especially the least, those who are rejected by others and those who are lonely, we come to perceive his presence in our daily lives.
-Chiara Lubich, when invited to speak of her Christian experience before an assembly of Buddhists, summed it up this way: '... the heart of my experience is this: the more one loves human beings, the more one finds God.
-The more one finds God, the more one loves men and women.' ii
+But this love is never separated from love for our neighbour.
+So when we imitate God the Father in concretely loving every brother and sister, especially the least, those who are rejected by others and those who are lonely, we come to perceive his presence in our daily lives.

+Chiara Lubich, when invited to speak of her Christian experience before an assembly of Buddhists, summed it up this way: '... the heart of my experience is this: the more we love human beings, the more we find God.
+The more we find God, the more we love men and women.'